MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-private-link-storage-event-hub.md

 # [Event Hub - Service Endpoint](#tab/event-hub-service)

-## Allow Access to Azure Event Hub from Azure Data Explorer Subnets using a Service Endpoint
+## Allow Access to Azure Event Hub from Azure Data Explorer Subnets using a service endpoint

 > [!IMPORTANT]
 > Virtual networks are supported in **standard** and **dedicated** tiers of Event Hubs, and aren't supported in the basic tier.